CLBaxter-W/Capstone-Prep-Backend/README.md

 The backend is broken down into the following features.
 Each feature is a new branch.
 When you start a feature, create a new branch, test the code using Postman, and finally merge your code.
 Then the next driver will pull down the code from Github, create a new branch, and start the next feature.

 Here are the features:
-1 - Create a new repository on Github and add all the team members.
+1 - check - Create a new repository on Github and add all the team members.
 2 - Build the skeleton of the backend using npm and add the dependencies.
 3 - Build a user table using Prisma.
 This table should contain a UUID that is the primary key, a first name, last name, email that is unique, and a password.
 All fields should be not null.
 4 - Create the register endpoint.
 A user will enter an email, first name, last name, and password.
 The password will be encrypted using bcrypt and the end point will return the users information and a  JSON web token that is good for one hour.
 Create a folder for routes, controllers, and queries.
 Here is an example.
 Test this in Postman